Panahi Counseling Full Logo

 Will I experience discomfort during EMDR therapy?

-n the initial sessions, your therapist will work on creating a safe and welcoming environment.
-In addition, these sessions will involve gathering information to help your therapist create collaborative EMDR goals.
-This step consists in recalling an “image” or “snapshot” of the memory related to your trauma experience.
-Identifying a snapshot or image becomes the target memory where an EMDR session begins.
+In the initial sessions, your therapist will prioritize creating a safe and welcoming environment.
+These sessions will involve gathering information to establish collaborative EMDR goals.
+You’ll be encouraged to recall an “image” or “snapshot” related to your trauma, which becomes the target memory to begin an EMDR session.

 How is the bilateral stimulation performed?